-Enjoy some of the benefits of an electric car, with the convenience of a traditional engine.
+PHEVs blend some of the benefits of an electric car, with the convenience and familiarity of a traditional engine.

 Surprisingly, the first hybrid is a lot older than you think.
 The Lohner-Porsche Mixte Hybrid was built in 1899.
 NASA and Boeing investigated the Mixte when designing the Lunar Rover.

 How do you pronounce PHEV?
 Some people pronounce it as a word that sounds like "fev".
-However, as it is an acronym, saying "P-H-E-V" is also perfectly acceptable.
+However, as it is an acronym, spelling out "P-H-E-V" is also perfectly acceptable.

-What's the difference between a PHEV and a hybrid/mild hybrid?
+What's the difference between a PHEV and a mild hybrid?

 As above, the PHEV is a plug-in vehicle with a combustion engine.
 Generally, they have a larger onboard battery pack than a mild hybrid and the ability to travel in EV-only mode.

-A mild hybrid electric vehicle (MHEV) is more of a closed system, often with smaller battery banks and generally lacking the ability to run entirely on electric power.
-In an MHEV, the electric motor supplements the engine (rather than providing propulsion power independently) and makes use of energy reclamation systems like regenerative braking to recharge the battery.
-The MHEV could be thought of as the middle ground between a PHEV and a car with a traditional internal combustion engine (ICE).
-A hybrid vehicle (HEV) can run under a combination of the electric motor (for brief periods, it is possible to travel on electric power alone) or the engine, but lacks the ability to be plugged-in for topping up.
+A mild hybrid electric vehicle (MHEV) is more of a closed circuit, typically with smaller batteries and generally lacking the ability to run entirely on electric power.
+In an MHEV, the electric motor supplements the engine (rather than providing propulsion power independently) and makes use of energy reclamation systems such as regenerative braking to recharge the battery.
+The MHEV could be thought of as the middle ground between a hybrid electric vehicle (HEV) and a car with a conventional internal combustion engine (ICE).
+A HEV can run under a combination of the electric motor (for brief periods, it is possible to travel on electric power alone) or the engine, but lacks the ability to be plugged in for topping up.
 The most widely known HEV is probably the Toyota Prius.
 Some manufacturers label this type of hybrid as "self-charging", which is a term that attracts much scrutiny.

-People often call all of the above a hybrid car, which is true, but PHEV, MHEV and HEV more acutely denote the level of hybridisation.
+People tend to call all of the above a hybrid car, which is true, but PHEV, MHEV and HEV more acutely denote the degree of hybridisation.

 Here's what you need to know before purchasing a PHEV.